 Despite the inherent tension associated with an in-flight emergency, passengers on Flight UA770 reported maintaining a sense of calm.
 This composure was largely attributed to the professionalism and clear communication exhibited by both the pilots and the cabin crew throughout the incident.
 The fact that oxygen masks were not deployed further indicated that the situation remained under control, effectively preventing onboard panic and underscoring the crew’s extensive training and preparedness for such scenarios.

-This incident serves as a compelling illustration of how a multi-layered safety system, comprising highly trained human elements pilots, cabin crew, and air traffic controllers, and sophisticated technological infrastructure including aircraft monitoring and navigation systems operates in a synchronized manner under duress.
+This incident serves as a compelling illustration of how a multi-layered safety system, comprising highly trained human elements, pilots, cabin crew, and air traffic controllers, and sophisticated technological infrastructure, including aircraft monitoring and navigation systems, operates in a synchronized manner under duress.
 The outcome demonstrates that aviation emergencies, while disruptive, are frequently managed as controlled procedures rather than chaotic events, which stands as a testament to the continuous investment in aviation safety.

-The ability of diverse components, human expertise, technological capabilities, and established procedures, to function cohesively under pressure reinforces public confidence in the systemic resilience of modern air travel.
+The ability of diverse components, human expertise, technological capabilities, and established procedures, to function cohesively under pressure, reinforces public confidence in the systemic resilience of modern air travel.
 It highlights that safety is a collective endeavor, with each element playing a critical, interconnected role in ensuring secure operations.

 Passenger Experience and Airline Logistics

-Aviation Safety in Focus: Investigations and Continuous Improvement
+Investigations and Continuous Improvement